march-dave/react-next-anycase/README.md

 A minimalist version is available at `/chatgpt-simple`.
 A lightweight interface is available at `/chatgpt-lite`.
 An advanced page at `/chatgpt-advanced` lets you set a custom system prompt.
+A simplified persistent page is available at `/chatgpt-persistent`.
 For conversations that persist across page reloads, visit `/chatgpt-ui`.
 A streaming version with persistence is available at `/chatgpt-ui-stream`.
 A Korean interface is available at `/chatgpt-ko`.